averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>A `game_session` has fields `play_date`, `valid_from` and `valid_until` (all `DATETIME` fields).
 - FC4.8 The session administrator must be able to delete a game session that has not yet been played
   <br>A session administrator has access to the session through the table `game_session_role`.
-- FC4.9 The session administrator must be able to allocate users to a game instance
+- FC4.9 The session administrator must be able to allocate users to a game session
   <br>Players can be allocated to a game session: A `player` has a `game_session_id`.
 - FC4.10 The session administrator must be able to turn on user self registration for a game session
   <br>A field is missing here.
 See NOTE.